GreyRaphael/LearningModernCpp/15ThridPartyLibs.md

 add_library(proj1 SHARED main.cpp)

-if(MSVC)
+if(WIN32)
-    # in windows, should linked with python3x.lib
+    # in windows, should linked with python3x.lib, compiler can be MSVC or mingw
     target_link_libraries(proj1 PUBLIC Python::Python)
 endif()
 ```